-The Commercial Code of Mozambique
+The new Commercial Code of Mozambique

 Mozambique's business registration process is streamlined through the One-Stop Shop (Balcão de Atendimento Único - BAU) and governed primarily by the Commercial Code (Código Comercial), approved by Decree-Law No. 1/2022 of May 25, which came into force in 2022 and partially repealed the previous Commercial Code (Decree-Law No. 2/2005 of December 27).